flexera-public/policy_templates/cost/cheaper_regions/README.md

 ### Functional Details

 - This policy uses a hash to determine existing regions and newer compatible cheaper regions.
 It checks the billing center and reports on cheaper regions.
+- Approximate Savings is not a reflection of what you will actually save by moving the instance.
+It is the total cost of the instances in the current region.
+You will need to take into account any RI Purchases and the cost of running the instance in the new region.

 #### Input Parameters